Scalable Control Variates for Monte Carlo Methods via Stochastic Optimization: Abstract

 \section{Abstract}

 Control variates are a well-established tool to reduce the variance of Monte Carlo estimators.
 However, for large-scale problems including high-dimensional and large-sample settings, their advantages can be outweighed by a substantial computational cost.
 This paper considers control variates based on Stein operators, presenting a framework that encompasses and generalizes existing approaches that use polynomials, kernels and neural networks.
 A learning strategy based on minimising a variational objective through stochastic optimization is proposed, leading to scalable and effective control variates.
-Our results are both empirical, based on a range of test functions and problems in Bayesian inference, and theoretical, based on an analysis of the variance reduction that can be achieved.
+Novel theoretical results are presented to provide insight into the variance reduction that can be achieved, and an empirical assessment, including applications to Bayesian inference, is provided in support. \keywords{Control variates, Monte Carlo, Variance reduction, Stochastic gradient descent}